Is an office building a public utility building?

 What is a public building?
 Definition

 The term "public building" refers to facilities that meet common social needs and are potentially accessible to everyone.
-The distinguishing features of this concept are easement and general availability.
-Its definition is contained in the Regulation of the Minister of Infrastructure of April 12, 2002 on the technical conditions to be met by buildings and their location.
-Section 1, § 3, point 6 of the Regulation indicates that a public utility building is:
+The distinguishing features of this concept are easement and public accessibility.
+Its definition is contained in the Regulation of the Minister of Infrastructure of April 12, 2002, regarding the technical requirements for buildings and their location.
+Section 1, § 3, p.
+6 of the Regulation specifies that a public building is:

-"[...] a building intended for the needs of public administration, justice, culture, religious worship, education, higher education, science, upbringing, health, social or welfare care, banking, trade, catering, services, including postal or telecommunications services , tourism, sports, passenger service in rail, road, air, sea or inland waterway transport, and any other building intended to perform similar functions; an office or social building is also considered a public utility building .
+"[…] a building intended for the purposes of public administration, justice, culture, religious worship, education, higher education, science, upbringing, health care, social or welfare services, banking, trade, catering, services, including postal or telecommunications services, tourism, sports, passenger services in rail, road, air, sea or inland waterway transport, and other buildings intended to perform similar functions; an office or social building is also considered a public utility building ."

-Read also: Commercial and residential building as an investment.
-What is worth knowing before buying?
+Also read: Commercial and residential building as an investment.
+What should you know before buying?

-Is an office building a public utility building and what does that mean?
+Is an office building a public building and what does that mean?

-This means that they must meet the requirements for public buildings.
-Provisions in this regard can be found in various legal acts (including the above-mentioned Regulation, the Construction Law and the Spatial Planning and Development Act, and the EU Directive on the energy efficiency of buildings and the Building Directive).
+This means that such buildings must meet the requirements for public buildings.
+Regulations in this regard can be found in various legal acts (including the aforementioned regulation, the Building Law (as amended on January 7, 2026), the Spatial Planning and Development Act, and the EU Energy Performance of Buildings (EPBD) and Accessibility Directives).

 Types of requirements that a public office building must meet